K-theory and topological cyclic homology of henselian pairs: Henselian rings and pairs

-We note that if $I$ is a henselian nonunital $R$-algebra then: \begin{enumerate} \item Considering the equation $x + xy + y = 0$ for $y \in I$, we find that $I$ is local, i.e., $\nuh \subset \nuloc$. \item The root of the equation \eqref{henseq} is necessarily unique: denoting the equation by $f(x)$ for simplicity, if $\alpha, \alpha' \in I$ are both roots then we have $f'(\alpha) \in 1 + I$ and so the Taylor expansion shows that whence $\alpha = \alpha'$ since $I$ is local. \end{enumerate} Since the solution of \eqref{henseq} is unique if it exists, the category of henselian nonunital rings has all limits and sifted colimits, both of which are computed at the level of underlying sets.
+Since the solution of \eqref{henseq} is unique if it exists, the category of henselian nonunital rings has all limits and sifted colimits, both of which are computed at the level of underlying sets.
 Moreover, if $I \twoheadrightarrow I'$ is a surjection in $\nur$ and $I \in \nuh$, then $I' \in \nuh$ too.
 Finally, the condition that a nonunital $R$-algebra be henselian does not depend on the base ring $R$, i.e., we might as well take $R = \mathbb{Z}$ in the definition.

 Now we prove the existence of a left adjoint $\nur \to \nuh$, which will be called \emph{henselization}.\footnote{It follows from this that the category of henselian nonunital rings is the category of algebras over a \emph{Lawvere theory}, cf. Remark~\ref{remark_Lawvere}.
 The free algebras in this theory are the henselizations of polynomial rings, Example~\ref{freeobjs}.} We will see below in Corollary \ref{corollary_hens_ind_of_base} that the henselization does not depend on the base ring $R$.